abhinav-raman/Musicify/README.md

 4. Landing page contains mp3 files.
 5. User can also upload their own mp3 files to the database by through upload feature after logging in.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as